Mmodarre/pi-gen/README.md

    really usable yet in a traditional sense yet.
 Still, if you want minimal, this is minimal and the rest you could reasonably do yourself as sysadmin.

- - **Stage 2** - lite system.
-This stage produces the Raspbian-Lite image.
-It installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, wifi and bluetooth support, dphys-swapfile, and other basics for managing the hardware.
+ - **Stage 2 Modified Stage for Adding Azure IoT Edge** - lite system.
+   This stage produces the Raspbian-Lite image with Docker runtime and Azure IoT Edge modules Added to it.
+It installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, wifi and bluetooth support,dphys-swapfile, and other basics for managing the hardware.
 It also creates necessary groups and gives the pi user access to sudo and the standard console hardware permission groups.

+   Substages 01-sys-tweaks, 02-net-tweaks and 03-accept-mathematica-eula has been
+   modified to install docker.io and docker-compose, add Microsoft Azure repositorie and finally install Azure IoT edge.

    There are a few tools that may not make a whole lot of sense here for development purposes on a minimal system such as basic Python and Lua